Diagnosing the Properties and Evolutionary Fates of Black Hole and Wolf-Rayet X-ray Binaries as Potential Gravitational Wave Sources for the LIGO-Virgo-KAGRA Network: Methods

-where $v_\infty$ is the terminal velocity of WR stars (see $v_\infty$ values for different systems presented in Table~\ref{table1}), $R_1$ is the radius of the WR star, and $\beta$ is set to 1.0 for WR stars following \cite{Grafener2005,Carpano2007}.
-Additionally, and $v_0$ represents the wind velocity at the stellar surface, for which we adopt $v_0 \sim 0.01v_\infty$, as suggested for WR stars by \cite{Carpano2007}.
-We note that a similar approach to estimating the wind velocity for IC 10 X-1 was also adopted \citep{Steiner2016}.
-In this work, we thus use terminal wind velocities ($v_\infty$) collected from the literature (see Table \ref{table1}) to determine the wind velocities of the three target sources.
+where $v_\infty$ is the terminal velocity of WR stars, $R_1$ is the radius of the WR star, and $\beta$ is set to 1.0 for WR stars following \cite{Grafener2005,Carpano2007}.
+We adopted $v_\infty$ values for different systems presented in Table~\ref{table1}.
+Additionally, $v_0$ represents the wind velocity at the stellar surface, for which we adopt $v_0 \sim 0.01v_\infty$, as suggested for WR stars by \cite{Carpano2007}.